foxxszn/foxxszn/README.md

 - 🌱 I’m currently learning ... digital forensics/cybersecurity
 - 💞️ I’m looking to collaborate on ... anything I can
 - 📫 How to reach me ... spencerfox.cyber@yahoo.com
 - ⚡ Fun fact: ...
-I love anime
+I enjoy watching tv and anime

 <!---
 foxxszn/foxxszn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.